Skip to main content

 Quick verdict: is Opus Clip worth it in 2026?

 For podcasters, business coaches, and talking-head creators: yes.
-The AI catches spoken punchlines, caption quality is excellent, and the 2-minute turnaround is genuinely fast.
+The AI catches spoken punchlines, caption quality is excellent, and the turnaround is genuinely fast.

-I ran the platform on Pro for 3 months of Twitch gaming VODs.
-Here's what came out.
+I ran the platform on Pro for several weeks of Twitch gaming VODs.
+Here is what came out.

 What Opus Clip actually does

-It's a browser-based AI clipping tool launched in 2022.
+It is a browser-based AI clipping tool launched in 2022.
 You upload a long video (YouTube, Twitch, Zoom, Drive), its AI analyzes the content, and it returns 10 to 20 short vertical clips with auto-generated captions and a virality score.

 The pitch: turn a 4-hour stream or a 90-minute podcast into 10 to 15 publishable TikTok, Shorts, or Reels clips without opening a video editor.